jsenv/core/packages/test/README.md

 ### 2.1.2 A web server

 A server is required to run tests in a browser.
-If the web server is not already started, jsenv import `webServer.moduleUrl` to start it.
+If the web server is not already started, jsenv import "dev.mjs" (`webServer.moduleUrl`) to start it.

-The server must serve files from a directory, check 2 examples below.

-jsenv dev server:

 ```js
 import { startDevServer } from "@jsenv/core"